SumoLogic/sumologic-documentation/docs/integrations/google/workspace/collect-logs.md

 3. Edit the `sumo_gsuite_alerts_collector_deploy.sh` bash script to configure following variables:
    * `region`: The Region where the Google function will be deployed.
 For example: "us-central1"
    * `project_id`: The project id of the project where the collector and all its resources will be deployed
-   * `delegated_email`: The valid email address of one of your org's Google Workspace super admin users.
+   * `delegated_email`: The valid email address of one of your org's G Suite super admin users.
    * `Sumo_endpoint`: The Sumo Logic HTTP endpoint created in Step 1
 4. Run the following script:
   ```bash